 Edited by Ion de Andrade, Tomislav Dushanov, Nicole Miescher, Lars Müller

-With an essay by Paulo Lins
+With a contribution by Paulo Lins

 With contributions by Ion de Andrade, Loyse Raboud de Andrade, Dulce Bentes, Mô Bleeker, Tomislav Dushanov, Herzog & de Meuron, Erminia Maricato, Nicole Miescher, Verner Monteiro, Raymund Ryan, Andrea Scartazzini, Robério Camilo da Silva, Nicholas Fox Weber